jez/blog/source/_posts/2021-06-04-typed-errors-sorbet.markdown

 lessons apply broadly to most statically typed programming languages.

-If you haven't read it (or it's been a while) the setup is basically: typing errors is hard, and nearly ever solution is either brittle, clunky, verbose, or uses powerful type system features that we didn't want to have to reach for.
+If you haven't read it (or it's been a while) the setup is basically: typing errors is hard, and nearly every solution is either brittle, clunky, verbose, or uses powerful type system features that we didn't want to have to reach for.